 The National Bank of Slovakia, the country’s central bank, became part of the Eurosystem in 2009.
 The Slovak central bank works to keep prices stable, working with the European Central Bank and other central banks in the Eurozone.
 It also supervises financial institutions and banks in Slovakia.

-Slovakia’s banking sector comprises 27 financial institutions, with universal banks focused on retail and corporate banking making up the majority of banks.
+In 2019, Slovakia’s banking sector comprises 27 financial institutions, with universal banks focused on retail and corporate banking making up the majority of banks.
 Three major banks – Slovenska Sporitelna, VUB Banka, and Tatra Banka – dominate the sector, accounting for over 50% of its total assets.

 For anyone considering a banking career in Slovakia, this list of top banks in Slovakia is a helpful guide on where to start.
 To learn more, see our list of financial institutions.